afni/afni/doc/afni_sphinx/background_install/install_instructs/substep_update.rst

 From this point onward, you can easily keep your AFNI uptodate just by running a single command::

-  @update.afni.binaries -d
+  @update.afni.binaries -d -do_extras

 That's it!!
 It will automatically download the correct latest version to your computer, replacing your old binaries.
+It will also update the apearch help information if ``-do_extras`` is included.

 | *Q: When should you update?*
 | *A: Often!
 You don't want to be left behind, do you?*